-Nothing in these guidelines shall be deemed so as to be construed as being contrary to the laws and statutes of the State of Indiana.
+Nothing in these guidelines shall be deemed so as to be constructed to the and statutes of the State of Indiana.

-These standards are hereby adopted for use in the administration of township assistance in Madison Township, Montgomery County, Indiana.
+These standards are hereby adopted for the use in administration of township assistance in Coal Creek Township, Montgomery County, Indiana.